thieung/swiss-kit/docs/code-standards.md

 import { Input } from '$lib/components/ui/input';
 import { Dialog, DialogContent, DialogHeader, DialogTitle } from '$lib/components/ui/dialog';

+// ✅ Import command components for navigation and search (Phase 03 migration complete) import * as Command from '$lib/components/ui/command';

 // ✅ Use cn() for conditional styling import { cn } from '$lib/utils';